gmsdelmundo/turmite/README.md

 `draw()` is a function that will, by default, automatically loop after the last line.
 This is also the function used to move the turmite depending on the movement pattern.

 ## Further Improvements and Modifications
 One improvement would be to fix the problem with the counting of steps since it is double counted when moving to a black tile.
+Another improvement would be to add more keyboard functionality, such as pressing R to restart.